20 student kitchen cupboard essentials

 Chopped tomatoes

 Unlike fresh tomatoes, a tin of chopped tomatoes will literally last for years.
-Use them to slap up a pasta dish, a curry sauce, or pretty much anything that you fancy.
+Use them to slap up a pasta dish, a curry sauce, or pretty much anything you fancy.

 Tomato puree